google/codeworld/web/help/GuideUnit1.md

     This message tells you that you defined the same word in two different ways.
 Sometimes this happens in human languages, and we call them homonyms -- for example, "duck" could mean an animal, or it could mean dodging a flying object!
-Your computer, though, can't deal with this each variable can only be defined once.
+Your computer, though, can't deal with this, so each variable can only be defined once.

     Take a look at this program.